trovu/trovu/Migrate-from-FindFind.it.md

 Your migration depends on whether you used FindFind.it with or without a personal account.

+## Without a FindFind.it account

+Read how to [[use Trovu on your device]].
+Make sure you set the correct language and country, either via the URL or Settings.

 ## With a FindFind.it account

 In this case, you can migrate your settings and user shortcuts.
 It should **not take longer than 5 minutes**.